Voter Information

 - Check if you are already registered here

 - Register to vote online here.
 You will need: NYS Driver License, Permit or Non-Driver ID, and Social Security Number.
+Deadline is October 25th.

-- Use a paper form (can always pick-up from Manny Cantor Center).
-We have forms in English, Spanish and Chinese.
+- Use a paper form (can always pick up from Manny Cantor Center).
+We have forms in English, Spanish, and Chinese.

 - Can call 1 (800) FOR-VOTE to request a form in another language

-- For more information visit the Board of Elections website
+- For more information, visit the Board of Elections website

 EARLY VOTING: